jeelion22/automatted-water-tank-management-system-frontend/README.md

 - **Collaboration**: Work together with the community and maintain open communication.
 - **Quality Assurance**: Follow best practices for code quality, security, and performance.

-Your contributions are valued and essential in making Travel-Planner-India a secure and reliable platform for planning trips for individuals in need.
+Your contributions are valued and essential in making the app a secure and reliable platform for experience for individuals in need IoT applications.

 ## License